argoproj-labs/hera/docs/walk-through/authentication.md

 # Authentication

 The way you authenticate generally depends on your unique organization setup.
+You could either directly authenticate against the Argo server, or you handle authentication directly through the reverse proxy, or even both.

 If you submit workflows through Hera directly you have multiple ways to authenticate with the Argo server.

 Note that the follow examples combine a global config with a workflow submission for illustration purposes.
 You can